AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * When you perform a partial search using the OmniSearch field, the results are not accurate.

-* For editor based on config values, the [UICONTROL Download] option is not visible for the expired assets.
+* For editor based on config values, the [!UICONTROL Download] option is not visible for the expired assets.

 ## Previous releases